Kentico/xperience-dynamics365-sales/README.md

 # Xperience Dynamics 365 Sales integration

 This integration enables the synchronization of Xperience contacts and activities to a Dynamics 365 tenant, and synchronizing updates of those contacts in Dynamics 365 back to your Xperience website.
-It also contains custom Marketing automation actions to log four out-of-the-box Dynamics 365 activity types.
+It also contains custom Marketing automation actions to log Dynamics 365 tasks and appointments.

 ## Set up the environment